Table of Contents Hide

 Businesses of all sizes will have to deal with paying salaries to their employees.
-In 2021, many companies opt to use payroll processing software to do the job.
-But what are those and how can they benefit your business?
-Here is a quick look at payroll software, its functionalities and benefits, together with tips on how to choose the right software for your business.
+Manual calculations, managing spreadsheets, and entering payment information can be time-consuming, result in errors and leave your employees with a sour taste.
+That’s why, in 2022-2023, many companies opt to use payroll processing software to do the job.
+This payroll guide gives you a brief overview of payroll software, its functionalities, and benefits, together with tips on how to choose the right payroll management software for your business in UAE.

 What is the purpose of payroll?

-Your organisation has employees working to create value.
-You get their talent and skills, compensating them with a salary for the work that they do.
+Your employees are your greatest asset.
+You get their talent and skills, in exchange for paying them a salary for the work they do.
 Payroll refers to several activities leading to employees getting paid.
 In short, payroll helps to:

 Payroll can have the potential to do other things as well.
 One common feature around the world is to use payroll to pay relevant taxes.
 Employers can account for the tax at the time of payment, making it easier for the employees.
 However, in payroll software in the UAE, this isn’t something you have to think about.
 In Dubai and elsewhere, employers are regulated by the UAE Labour Law which means they are not obliged to pay corporate income tax.

-Other employment rules and regulation at work in the UAE can be reflected with payroll.
-For example, there are specific rules regarding how employees are paid if they are on sickness leave.
+Other employment rules and regulations at work in the UAE can be reflected in payroll.
+For example, there are specific rules regarding how employees are paid if they are on sick leave.

 What does the payroll processing cycle look like?

 Payroll processing from start to finish involves a number of steps.
 The cycle looks like this: